-Or the stars are simply continually refusing to align?
+Or the stars are simply (and continually) refusing to align?

 Have you ever just had a bad day?

 Well, that is a rhetorical question, because of course you have.
 It’s unfortunately apart of life.
 It even starts at a young age, because if you are in your two’s you are continuously having a terrible day (although I am sure if you are a two year old you aren’t reading this blog.
-Spoiler alert in case you are a baby genius – It’s all downhill from there).
+Spoiler alert in case you are a baby genius, and you are in fact here reading this – It’s all downhill from here).

 I can’t seem to shake the funk.
 Not to be confused with faking the funk.
-Let’s be real.
+Because, let’s be real.
 I CAN fake the funk. 😉

 These martinis taste like a boozy, bodacious pumpkin pie.
 This cocktail is smooth, creamy, sweet and rich with nuances of pumpkin and cinnamon.
 Essentially it is the dessert portion of Thanksgiving in a chilled glass, minus the hours of slaving away in a kitchen.